mthang/genome_annotation/README.md

 #### Input data and Resource
 - de novo assembled transcripts from trinity in FASTA format
 - a config file (alignAssembly.config) from PASA program which can be found in the PASA singularity container
-- The PASA singularity container (see link above)
+- The PASA singularity container is used. see [Singularity Image](#Singularity-Image) above
 - PBS script [01_run_PASA.sh](https://github.com/mthang/genome_annotation/blob/main/scripts/07_PASA/01_run_PASA.sh) is available in the scripts folder
 ```
 GENOME=Zm-Il14H